9 Best AI Tools for Trip Planning in 2026 (Tested and Ranked)

 Vacay offers specialized chatbots for different travel categories: hotels, dining, cruises, flights.
 Instead of one generic AI, you get topic-specific advisors with deeper knowledge in their domain.
 Multilingual support covers 150+ languages.
 Destination guides provide in-depth local information.

-Personal plan is free (unlimited chatbot access).
-Premium at $9.99/month (advanced AI models, trip organization).
+Personal plan is free (unlimited standard chatbot access, chat history, destination guides).
+Premium at $9.99/month (advanced AI models, save and organize itineraries, priority support).
 Professional at $49/month (white-label tools for travel advisors).

 The limitation: suggestions are limited to its database, with no real-time availability or pricing.
 Web only, no mobile app.
 Struggles with complex multi-layered requests.
 Paid plans limited to US customers.
-Very small user base.
+Very small user base with almost no public reviews.

 Claude

 Claude excels at the research-heavy side of trip planning.
-The 200K token context window means you can paste flight options, hotel comparisons, activity lists, dietary restrictions, group preferences, and budget constraints into a single conversation.
+The 1M token context window (on Pro) means you can paste flight options, hotel comparisons, activity lists, dietary restrictions, group preferences, and budget constraints into a single conversation.
 Claude reasons across all of it simultaneously, identifying scheduling conflicts, suggesting optimal routes, and flagging logistics issues.

 I used Claude to plan a 3-week multi-country trip for a group of 6 with different dietary needs, activity preferences, and budget levels.
 It cross-referenced flight schedules with hotel check-in times, identified a visa requirement I'd missed, and suggested rebooking one flight to avoid a 14-hour layover.
 No dedicated planner handled that level of constraint-solving.

 Free tier (basic planning).
-Pro at $20/month ($17 annual).
+Pro at $20/month.
+Max at $100/month (5x Pro capacity) or $200/month (20x).
 No real-time pricing, no booking, no maps.
 Claude is a thinking partner for complex trip logistics, not a point-and-click itinerary builder.

 How to choose